johnatasjmo/platformsh-development-workflow/setup.md

 ##### Add SSH keys on virtual machine

-Login into VM with vagrant ssh and follow the instructions on
+Login into VM with vagrant ssh and follow the instructions on.
+You need to do this process twice, one logged from local drupalVM and other from your local machine.
+Therefore, bitbucket will have two keys under account/settings

 [https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html](https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html)